Michael Turnbull (bishop): Homosexuality issue

 According to close associates, Turnbull "seriously considered withdrawing" from his enthronement "when his past was revealed."
-In his sermon during his enthronement, Turnbull spoke of the "gravity of sin" and of his "repentance".
+In his sermon at his enthronement service, Turnbull spoke of the "gravity of sin" and of his "repentance".
 He told the congregation that he had been "through a private and now public process of repentance", and that he was "deeply sorry" that friends had to share in the consequences of his past.
 His sermon also touched on the "depth of forgiveness" by many fellow Christians.

-Outside the cathedral, the leader of the pressure group OutRage!, Peter Tatchell, and others protested "against what they saw as [Turnbull's] hypocrisy".
+Outside the cathedral, the leader of the pressure group OutRage!, Peter Tatchell, and others protested "against what they saw as his hypocrisy".

 1995 BBC interview

 In a 1995 radio interview on the British Broadcasting Corporation (BBC), Turnbull said, "I think the conversation and the process of what the church thinks, believes, decides and disciplines in this area [homosexuality] does need urgent attention."
 Furthermore, he added, "to be honest, I'm disappointed that three years after the document 'Issues in Human Sexuality' [referring to the 1991 report by the House of Bishops], we haven't got further down the line in exploring this on a wide basis within the church."
 He said it was premature for individual bishops to accept the idea of clergy living openly in a homosexual relationship, but added, "I do know of many homosexuals — at least of some homosexuals, both clergy and lay people — who are amongst the most gifted and loving and committed people within church life".
 Asked whether, in view of his experience, a double standard existed within the church concerning clergy dismissed after a similar conviction, Turnbull said he thought it was unfair to compare a situation where a person's ministry had been rebuilt with cases in which the details are unknown.
 "I could, but I won't, name clergy who are in exactly the same position as me and who have had their ministries rebuilt after some kind of misdemeanour which was untypical, out of character, or who in fact needed help," he said.